 From the top, we could now see skiers sliding down where we'd seen mountain bikers in summer and the grass that surrounds the wooden bench overlooking the city was now hidden under at least 30 cm of snow.

 One stop down, the terrace of the Seegrube Restaurant was still as busy as it had been that beautiful summer day.
-We got so lucky with the weather on this trip that we could actually eat outside in the summer.
+We got so lucky with the weather on this trip that we could actually eat outside in the winter.
 Can you imagine that?
 Eating outside in February and getting a tan while doing so?

 9. Visit Ambras Castle